Did you know about business culture in Bulgaria? Watch this video animation to find out some interesting facts:

 The democratic changes began at the end of 1989, once multiparty elections were instituted and a new constitution was put into effect.
 Bulgaria then started the transition to a market economy governed by a parliamentary democracy.
 Bulgaria has been a member of the Council of Europe since 1991; it joined NATO in 2004 and the European Union in 2007.

-The Bulgarian population is currently 7.3 million people or 1.5% of the EU population.
+The Bulgarian population was 6.8 million people in 2022.
 The Bulgarian ethnic group amounts to almost 85% of the population, followed by the Turkish ethnic group at 8.8% and the Roma at 4.9%.
 The main religion is Christianity with 76% of the population members of the Eastern Orthodox Church; a further 10% of the population follow the Islamic faith.

 The capital of Bulgaria is Sofia and the country is divided into 28 territorial provinces.
 More than 72% of the Bulgarian population lives in the urban areas.
 Bulgaria is a small open economy.
 The GDP composition by sector is more than 63% for services, 31% for industry and more than 5% for agriculture.
 The country has a stable currency, maintained by a currency board, which has pegged the Bulgarian Lev to the Euro at the rate of 1.96.